|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bring a little Mediterranean sunshine onto your dinner table with this simple Greek stuffed pepper recipe filled with some of the island’s favorite ingredients, olives and Greek olive oil, beef or lamb, tomatoes, feta cheese, and fresh thyme.
 These ingredients are bound together in the peppers with long-grain rice, white or brown for a nuttier taste.
 Greek stuffed peppers are the perfect all-in-one starter, or serve two halves for an entrée.

 You can use any color bell pepper for this dish, but using ripe yellow peppers brings added sweetness and vibrant color to the dish.
 Where possible, use fresh ripe tomatoes for a more authentic flavor, but if not available, use canned.

-- 1/2 cup fresh ripe plum tomatoes (roughly chopped, or canned)
+1/2 cup coarsely chopped ripe plum tomatoes, or canned

 Gather the ingredients.